jnsp/nvim-config/README.md

 ### commentary.vim

-This is the Vim plugin artist, Tim Pope's [commentary.vim](https://github.com/tpope/vim-commentary).
+This is the Vim plugin artist Tim Pope's [commentary.vim](https://github.com/tpope/vim-commentary).
 Just use <kbd>gcc</kbd> to comment out some codes.
 I used to do `visual-block mode` when I commented out without `commentary.vim`.
-Absolutely, this is much easier.
+<kbd>gcc</kbd> is just much easier.

-[Tim Pope](https://twitter.com/tpope) did really great jobs for vim users.
+[Tim Pope](https://twitter.com/tpope) did great jobs for vim users.
 You can look around his jobs [here](https://github.com/tpope).

 ### vim-polyglot

-[vim-polyglot](https://github.com/sheerun/vim-polyglot) brings better systax highlighting than basic Vim not only for Python.
+[vim-polyglot](https://github.com/sheerun/vim-polyglot) brings better syntax highlighting than basic Vim, not only for Python.
 Enable all syntax highlighting features you can add the following command to `init.vim`.

 ```vim